JustusAdam/schedule-planner/README.md

 ## Usage

-You may test it right now just executing the program `./dist/build/schedule-planner/schedule-planner filepath.json`
+You may test it right now just executing the program `./dist/build/schedule-planner/schedule-planner`

-It currently works on raw rule and lesson data provided by the file `filepath.json`.
-You can find an example of such a file in `testsuite/test.json`.
+By default it tries to obtain it's input data from `testsuite/test.json`, but you can specify any file as input using command line options.

+Obtain information about the command line arguments using the `-h` or `--help` argument.

+Since this is mostly intended to be used by myself to calculate a schedule and I attend the 'TU Dresden' there's a scraper script in `util/grab.py` that gets all the current lessons as json from the website.

 ## Code documentation